grantnorwood/expedia-e2e/exercise-2/README.md

 > So expect to have a few terminal windows (or tabs) open 🤓

-Take a look at the application in your code editor.
-Notice that in the `exercise-2` folder, I've already scaffolded out an NPM project to save some time, along with an empty `src` folder to give you a better idea of how this might work within your own applications.

-_Our e2e tests using WebDriver are typically installed and run in the same NPM project as our app when out in the wild._

 ### Start the app server

 In your terminal, `cd` to the `verbo` directory, and start the app.  _In the future, we'll just assume this app is always running._